gokhanozdemir/cocukyastaevliligeson-unfpa/Makaleler.md

 [Materyal Listesine Geri Dön](#materyal-listesi)

-## "Early Marriage: A Gender-Based Violence and A Violation of Women's Human Rights in Nigeria"
+## Early Marriage: A Gender-Based Violence and A Violation of Women's Human Rights in Nigeria
 *MKL_84*

 **ÖZET**